capac/credit-card-fraud-detection/README.md

 'merchantZip' contains 3260 unique categories, 19.4% of which are missing values.
 That figure increases to 31.6% if you include all of the entries marked as '0'.
 The remaining, unique 'merchantZip' codes all figure below 1%, so also due to the high fragmentation I decided to drop this feature.

 In the analysis I decided to convert 'eventId', 'accountNumber', 'merchantId', 'mcc', 'merchantCountry', 'merchantZip', 'posEntryMode' to string data type, because 'DictVectorizer' will only do a binary one-hot encoding when feature values are of type string. 'transactionTime' is set as a datetime type, while 'transactionAmount' and 'availableCash' are the only two numerical data types.

  ## Exploratory data analysis

 The exploratory data analysis plots show the frequency of some fraudulent entries of the category features that have suspicious behaviors and that warrant more attention.
-For example, many of the fradulent transactions are below £10.
+For example, many of the fradulent transactions are small in amount.
 The frequency of one fradulent merchant code (5735) is particularly high (almost 120 out of 875 fradulent transactions).
 In particular, the merchant account '8b9c15ea' stands out as one account aimed by fraudsters.

 Three fradulent country codes particularly stand out (826, 840, 442), while the merchant code most targeted by fraudsters is '0'.
 However, this may not be that informative as many ZIP codes in the US start with '0'.